samsalisbury/psyringe/README.md

 #### Scopes

-If you need objects with different scopes (a.k.a. lifetimes), then you can use multiple syringes, one for each scope.
-This allows you to preciesly control object lifetimes using normal Go code.
+If you need values with different scopes (a.k.a. lifetimes), then you can use multiple syringes, one for each scope.
+This allows you to preciesly control value lifetimes using normal Go code.
 There is one method added to support this use case: `Clone()`.
-The main use of `Clone` is to generate a fresh syringe based on the constructors and fully realised objects of one you've already defined.
+The main use of `Clone` is to generate a fresh syringe based on the constructors and values of one you've already defined.
 This is computationally cheaper than filling a blank syringe from scratch.
 See this example HTTP server below:

 ```go
 var appScopedSyringe, requestScopedSyringe syringe.Syringe